Professional Indemnity Insurance Costs: Key Takeaways

 Where you operate affects your professional indemnity insurance cost.
 Small business owners in North Carolina pay the lowest rates at $807 annually, while those in New York spend 34% more for similar coverage.

-Some states have more expensive legal environments, which means lawyers charge more, juries award higher damages and court cases take longer.
+In some states, lawyers charge more, juries award higher damages and court cases take longer.
 If you're based in Pennsylvania or Nevada, you're dealing with these elevated costs.
-You can still find the best business insurance rates without giving up quality coverage.
+You still find the best business insurance rates without giving up quality coverage.

 Alabama$77$918